Colorful ADHD-friendly habit tracker making routines fun.

 • Set a 10-minute timer and tidy as much of the living room as you can.

-The goal isn’t completion.
+The goal is not completion.

 2. Bring Back Points, Stars, or Tokens